marcofiset/flute/README.md

 $obj = new AnyKindOfObjectNoReallyAnyObjectWillDoYouDontEvenNeedToUseOrSubclassAnything();

 $v->validate($obj); // => false

+//WOW!
+That really looked like trying to use Ruby naming conventions in PHP :3
 ```

 This validator will check for function `dont_you_know_how_to_use_this_already()` on the target object and pass it through the rules defined for this particular function.